-CAR's review of connected vehicle and connected vehicle-related activities both domestically and abroad has revealed at least three distinct, but successful, strategies for funding such activities.
-These include making large budget allocations that require matching funds from private or public sources, securing a large source of funding from the national government through competitive grants or earmarks, and tying the collection of tolls to connected vehicle projects.
+CAR's review of CAV and related activities both domestically and abroad has revealed at least three distinct, but successful, strategies for funding such activities.
+These include making large budget allocations that require matching funds from private or public sources, securing a large source of funding from the state, national, or supranational agency through competitive grants or earmarks, and tying the collection of tolls to CAV projects.